Passengers of the Titanic: Survivors and victims

 The ship found such a large number of bodies – 306 – that the embalming supplies aboard were quickly exhausted.
 Health regulations permitted that only embalmed bodies could be returned to port.
 Captain Larnder of the Mackay-Bennett and the undertakers aboard decided to preserve all bodies of first-class passengers because of the need to visually identify wealthy men to resolve any disputes over large estates.
 As a result, the majority of the 116 burials at sea were third-class passengers and crew (only 56 were identified).
 Larnder himself claimed that as a mariner, he would expect to be buried at sea.
 However, complaints about the burials at sea were made by families and undertakers.
 Later ships such as Minia found fewer bodies, requiring fewer embalming supplies, and were able to limit burials at sea to bodies that were too damaged to preserve.

 190 bodies recovered were preserved and taken to Halifax, Nova Scotia, the closest city to the sinking with direct rail and steamship connections.
 A large temporary morgue was set up in a curling rink, and undertakers were called in from all across Eastern Canada to assist.
 Relatives from across North America came to identify and claim the bodies of their relatives.
 Some bodies were shipped to be buried in their home towns across North America and Europe.
 About two-thirds of the bodies were identified.
 Of the remaining 150 unclaimed bodies, 121 were taken to the non-denominational Fairview Lawn Cemetery; 19 were buried in the Roman Catholic Mount Olivet Cemetery, and 10 were taken to the Jewish Baron de Hirsch Cemetery.
 Unidentified victims were buried with simple numbers based on the order in which their bodies were discovered.

-In mid-May 1912, over 200 mi from the site of the sinking, recovered three bodies, numbers 331, 332, and 333, who were among the original occupants of Collapsible A, which was swamped in the last moments of the sinking.
-Although several people managed to reach this lifeboat, three died during the night.
-When Fifth Officer Harold Lowe and six crewmen returned to the wreck site after the sinking with an empty lifeboat to pick up survivors, they rescued surviving passengers from Collapsible A, but left the three dead bodies in the boat: Thomson Beattie, a first-class passenger, and two crew members, a fireman and a seaman.
-After their retrieval from Collapsible A by Oceanic, the bodies were buried at sea.
+In mid-May 1912, over 200 mi from the site of the sinking, recovered three bodies, numbers 331, 332, and 333, who were occupants of Collapsible A, which was swamped in the last moments of the sinking.
+Although numerous people managed to reach this lifeboat, several died during the night from hypothermia and, in most cases, their bodies pushed off to keep the boat afloat.
+When Fifth Officer Lowe and the crew of Lifeboat 14 returned to pick up survivors, they rescued surviving passengers from Collapsible A, but Lowe decided to leave the three dead bodies in the boat, covering them up with lifebelts.
+Only one of the bodies, that of first-class passenger Thomson Beattie, was identified.
+The other two were determined to be unidentified crew members.
+After their retrieval of Collapsible A, the crew of the Oceanic buried the decomposed bodies at sea.